wxtim/workflows/custom_memory_over_time/README.md

-### Get Contents of a Jinja2 file for use in workflow definition
+### Change Slurm memory request at a cycle point.
-Use a function from ``lib/python/inputs`` to load a json file.
-Use loaded information from the json file from ``etc/`` to set up the suite.
+Change the memory requested for a task halfway through a run.